Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Materials and methods

 \subsection{Optimizing the white dye concentration}

 Once the method is properly calibrated on a block with optimal parameters $L$, $D$ and $\lambda_0$, it can be implemented in order to study the free surface of flows.
-The final parameter to optimize is the white dye concentration, which must be high enough to ensure that the free surface of the flow is sufficiently reflective.
-One way to verify quantitatively that the concentration is adequate is to compare the reconstructions of a known liquid geometry for different concentrations of white marker.
+The final parameter to optimize is the concentration $C$ of white dye, which must be high enough to ensure that the free surface of the flow is sufficiently diffusive.
+One way to quantitatively verify that the concentration is adequate is to compare the reconstructions of a known liquid geometry for different concentrations of white marker.
 In the following study, these tests have been performed on a still water puddle of typical dimensions $2.7 \ \rm{cm}\times2\ \rm{cm}$.
 Hydrophobic tape was used in order to prevent the puddle from spreading over time.
-The results are presented in Figure \ref{fig_palliers_concentration}, where the puddle maximum height was determined thanks to the ST-PSP reconstructions (blue disks) as well as with a side view camera (red squares).
+The results are presented in Figure \ref{fig_palliers_concentration}, where the maximum height of the puddle was determined thanks to the ST-PSP reconstructions (blue disks) as well as with a side view camera (red squares).

+A discrepancy appears between the ST-PSP and the side-view camera measurements when $C < 4\ \rm{g/L}$.
+This difference is expected because of the intrinsic absorption and scattering of light within the suspension.
+This phenomenon can be described through an extinction coefficient $\zeta$, defined as the inverse of the mean penetration depth of incoming light beams.
+In a titanium dioxide suspension, scattering is the dominant contributor to this extinction coefficient \cite{1996_cabrera}.
+According to Mie scattering theory, for a monodisperse suspension in an unsaturated medium, the extinction coefficient $\zeta$ evolves linearly with the particle concentration $C$ \cite{1984_baker, 2024_Francisco}.
+Indeed, \citet{2024_Francisco} evidenced that

+with $l^*$ the transport mean free path of the suspension, which is inversely proportional to the particle concentration $C$.
+Consequently, the average penetration distance of light rays increases as the particle concentration decreases, becoming non-negligible at very low concentrations when compared to millimetric heights, such as the height of the puddle shown in Figure \ref{fig_palliers_concentration}(a).
+This explains why the reconstructed heights at low concentrations are lower than those measured by the side view camera and why this discrepancy diminishes as the dye concentration increases.